binnev/recipes/md/potato-gratin.md

 - [ ] 1 tbsp salt

 ## Method:
-1. pre-heat the oven to 240 C
+1. Pre-heat the oven to 240 C
-2. peel and slice the potatoes to ~1cm thick
+2. Peel and slice the potatoes to ~1cm thick
-3. put the potatoes in a big saucepan with the milk, cream, chopped onion, salt, and garlic
+3. Put the potatoes in a big saucepan with the milk, cream, chopped onion, salt, and garlic
-4. bring to the boil and then robustly simmer until tender but not mushy
+4. Bring to the boil and then robustly simmer until tender but not mushy
-5. grease a large roasting tin and pour the mixture in.
+5. Grease a large roasting tin and pour the mixture in.
 Cook in the oven for 15 minutes until the potato is browning on top
-6. remove, let stand for 10-20 minutes, and serve.
+6. Remove, let stand for 10-20 minutes, and serve.